The Olfactory Nerve (CN I) and Olfactory Pathway

 The olfactory bulb is an ovoid structure which contains specialised neurones, called mitral cells.
 The olfactory nerve fibres synapse with the mitral cells, forming collections known as synaptic glomeruli.
 From the glomeruli, second order nerves then pass posteriorly into the olfactory tract.

-The olfactory tract runs inferiorly to the frontal lobe.
-As the tract reaches the anterior perforated substance, it divides into medial and lateral stria:
+The olfactory tract travels posteriorly on the inferior surface of the frontal lobe.
+As the tract reaches the anterior perforated substance (an area at the level of the optic chiasm) it divides into medial and lateral stria:

-- The medial stria carry the axons across the medial plane of the anterior commissure where they meet the olfactory bulb of the opposite side.
+- Medial stria – carries the axons across the medial plane of the anterior commissure, where they meet the olfactory bulb of the opposite side.

 The primary olfactory cortex sends nerve fibres to many other areas of the brain, notably the piriform cortex, the amygdala, olfactory tubercle and the secondary olfactory cortex.
 These areas are involved in the memory and appreciation of olfactory sensations.